SPATIAL VS TEMPORAL ENTROPY

 home page (page 2)

-3-dimensional space is the entropic domain of light (free electromagnetic radiation); four-dimensional historic spacetime is the entropic domain of matter (bound electromagnetic radiation); gravity converts space into time and vice versa, creating and destroying spacetime.
-Because entropy is an adjunct of energy conservation, and matter is derived from (and returns to ) light, we find that the mysterious "intrinsic motions" of light, time, and gravity are connected in a conservation loop.
+3-dimensional space is the entropic domain of massless light (free electromagnetic radiation); four-dimensional historic spacetime is the entropic domain of massive matter (bound electromagnetic radiation); gravity converts space into time and vice versa, creating and destroying spacetime.
+Because entropy is an adjunct of energy conservation, and matter is primordially derived from (and ultimately returns to) light, we find that the mysterious "intrinsic motions" of light, time, and gravity are all entropic fields interconnected (in accordance with "Noether's Theorem") in a symmetry-conserving loop.

 Unless the context indicates otherwise, when I refer to